At Ulster we pride ourselves on providing our students with a professional learning environment that helps to prepare you for your working life.

 English and Maths requirements

-All students applying for an Undergraduate, Pre-Masters Postgraduate degree or the Graduate Certificate at Ulster University London and Birmingham are required to meet our standard English Language Requirements.
+All students applying for an Undergraduate, Pre-Masters Postgraduate degree or the Graduate Certificate at Ulster University Branch Campuses are required to meet our standard English Language Requirements.

 Students must also provide evidence that they satisfy the requirements for Maths (i.e. equivalent to a Grade C in GCSE).
 For students presenting qualifications from Senegal, they must have at least a grade of 10 in Maths as part of the Brevet de Technicien Superieure / Diplome d’Ingenieur Technolgie / Diplome Universitaire de Technologie (12 in maths for BSc Hons Accounting and Management).